Back to cruise search

 Day 8

-The relaxed west coast town of Morondava is the gateway to the iconic Avenue of the Baobabs.
-Lining a bumpy track, this striking grove of centuries-old giants - often nicknamed upside-down trees - is especially popular at sunset, when the trunks cast long shadows on the ground.
+The relaxed west coast town of Morondava is the gateway to Madagascar's iconic Avenue of the Baobabs.
+Lining a bumpy track between Morondava and Belo Tsiribihina, this striking grove of centuries-old giants - often nicknamed "upside-down trees" - is a must-see.
 To the south, Kirindy Mitea National Park is a protected coastal reserve home to several species of lemur along with the rare fossa, a close relation of the mongoose.

 Toliara